Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Auburn - North, placing the area among the bottom 25% of areas assessed nationally

-New properties are constructed at an average cost of $464,000, aligning with broader regional trends.
-This year, $43.9 million in commercial development approvals have been recorded, indicating strong local business investment.
-Compared to Greater Sydney, Auburn - North has shown elevated construction activity, with 28.0% more dwellings approved per capita over the past five years.
-This maintains good buyer choice and supports existing property values, despite a recent slowdown in building activity.
-The area's development rate is significantly above the national average, indicating strong developer interest.
+The average construction cost for new properties is $464,000, aligning with broader regional trends.
+This year alone, commercial development approvals have reached $43.9 million, indicating strong local business investment.
+Compared to Greater Sydney, Auburn - North's construction levels are 28.0% higher per person over the past five years, supporting good buyer choice and maintaining existing property values.
+However, building activity has slowed in recent years.
+The area's development activity is significantly above the national average, suggesting robust developer interest.

 Frequently Asked Questions - Development